 I got a chance to discuss this topic with my friend Lisa Graustein who is a racial justice educator and co-facilitates Beyond Diversity 101 intensives with Niyonu Spann.
 Lisa holds European American, Queer, woman and Quaker identities.
 She has spent most of her adult life working with young people and is one of the people I trust.

-You can read a transcript of our conversation here.
+A transcript of our conversation can be purchased here.

 On May 13, Lisa and I will be offering a training and live Q&A on how European American women can show up with their WHOLE hearts for racial justice.
 Find out more here!